-(Millions of dollars) Three Months Ended Nine Months Ended September 30, 2023 October 1, 2022 September 30, 2023 October 1, 2022 Income from affiliates \$ 20 \$ 33 \$ 61 \$ 60
+(Millions of dollars) Three Months Ended Nine Months Ended Three Months Ended \$ % September 30, October 1, September 30, October 1, March 30, April 1, 2023 2022 2023 2022 2024 2023 Income from affiliates \$ 20 \$ 33 \$ 61 \$ 60 \$ 7 \$ 25 \$ (18) (72)%

-The Turkey segment, accounted for using the equity method, represents Seaboard's investment in Butterball, LLC.
-Income from affiliates decreased \$13 million for the three-month period of 2023 compared to the same period in 2022.
-Butterball's net income decreased for the three-month period primarily due to lower margins on turkey products sold as a result of increased costs more than offsetting higher sales price and a 9% decrease in pounds sold.
+The Turkey segment represents Seaboard's 52.5% investment in Butterball, which is accounted for using the equity method, represents Seaboard's investment in Butterball, LLC.
+Income from affiliates method.
+Butterball's net income decreased \$13 million \$33 million for the three-month period of 2023 2024 compared to the same period in 2022.
+Butterball's 2023.
+The decrease in net income decreased for was primarily the three-month period primarily due to lower margins on turkey products sold as a result of increased costs more than offsetting higher sales price and a 9% decrease in pounds sold.
 Net sales declined \$18 million for the three-month period.

 Income from affiliates increased \$1 million for the nine-month period of 2023 compared to the same period in 2022.
-For the nine-month period of 2023, sales revenue increased primarily due to 10% higher selling prices as a result of a stronger mix of value-added products sold and was partially offset by a 7% decrease in pounds sold.
-Production and processing efficiencies further contributed to higher margins that were partially offset by non-operating income recorded in the prior year related to a \$13 million gain on the sale of a business and \$11 million of mark-to-market gains on interest-rate swap agreements that have since been terminated.
-Management is unable to predict market prices for turkey products and the cost of feed for future periods; however, management anticipates this segment will be profitable for the remainder of 2023.
+For the nine-month period of 2023, sales revenue increased primarily due to 10% higher selling prices as a result of a stronger mix of value-added products sold \$38 million decrease in sales due to a 7% decrease in the average selling price related to a decline in commodity pricing and a 3% decrease in volumes sold.
+The decrease in sales was partially offset by a 7% 14% decrease in pounds sold.
+Production and processing efficiencies further contributed to higher margins that were partially offset by non-operating income recorded in the prior year production costs, primarily related to a \$13 million gain on the sale of a business and \$11 million of mark-to-market gains on interest-rate swap agreements that have since been terminated. lower feed costs.
+Management is unable to predict market prices for turkey products and/or the cost of feed for future periods; however, management anticipates this segment will be profitable for the remainder of 2023.
+2024.